knkasa/Ising_project/README.md

 # Ising_project
-The folder "ising" contains C++ codes that simulate various Ising model Please refer to readme.txt for descriptions of each models.
+The folder "ising" contains C++ codes that simulate various Ising model.
+Please refer to readme.txt for descriptions of each models.